 – In the P.1204 series of standards, a set of models is described, for bitstream-, pixel-based and hybrid video quality estimation up to 4K resolution, and covering the codecs H.264, HEVC and VP9.
-It is the first activity of its kind to cover all types of relevant video-quality modelling approaches, using an identical dataset for training and validation.
-Performance figures for the models are indicating their strong prediction power.
+It is the first activity of its kind to cover all aforementioned types of relevant video-quality modelling approaches, using an identical dataset for training and validation.
+Performance figures for the models indicate their strong prediction accuracy.

-Both of these standard series can be used for monitoring adaptive streaming services (such as HLS or DASH), both for TCP or QUIC-type transport.
+Both of these standard series can be used for monitoring HTTP adaptive streaming services (such as HLS or DASH), both for TCP or QUIC-type transport.
 Hence, they represent tools widely applicable in the market.

+The previous developments leveraged a unique set of training and validation databases – with a significantly larger number of samples than previously published research – and a modular framework, which enables future, iterative enhancements of the individual modules that are part of the parent recommendations (P.1203 and P.1204).
+Part of the databases have been published in an open-source manner and have consequently been used in academic research.
+It will therefore be beneficial for QM/12 to explore possibilities to further disseminate subjective test database material (video samples, ratings), model training, and/or model reference code in a reproducible manner for the public to validate the results.
+This in turn should result in a quicker feedback loop in which QM/12 may obtain comments from different stakeholders and consider those in future updates to recommendations.

 A primary aspect of the continued work is on the inclusion of long-term integration in conjunction with the existing P.1203 and P.1204 standards series.
 This work has started and is continued here, aiming for a harmonized view on longer-term session quality for the case of adaptive-streaming type services.
+In particular, the aspect of screen types, different viewing angles and/or display resolutions shall be considered to cover the variety of real-life applications of the models.

-Moreover, the inclusion of further video codecs in updates or extensions of the P.1203 and P.1204 standards will be addressed.
+Moreover, the inclusion of further video codecs, or different parameterizations of such codecs (e.g., in terms of encoding speed), in updates or extensions of the P.1203 and P.1204 standards will be addressed.

-Since today’s over-the-top services increasingly involve encrypted transport, mid-network quality monitoring becomes more and more challenging.
-Bitstream or media-related information may not be readily available, and respective monitoring algorithms may need to apply heuristics.
-If network operators wish to assess the quality of the media services offered over their networks, they often need to rely on proprietary solutions that are not using current, standardized approaches.
-Here, it will be needed to provide the market with means to validate certain proprietary tools in terms of their predictions of Key Performance Indicators such as buffer behaviour and/or MOS predictions.
-To address this aspect, the Question will continue to work on the previously created work item P.ENATS (Encrypted non-intrusive assessment of TCP-based streaming), in collaboration with QM/12.
+Since today’s over-the-top services increasingly involve encrypted transport, passive, network-centric quality monitoring becomes more and more challenging.
+Bitstream or media-related information may not be readily available, and respective monitoring algorithms may need to apply heuristics to infer application-level performance or quality indicators from network-level features.
+If network operators wish to assess the quality of the media services offered over their networks, they often need to rely on proprietary solutions.
+These proprietary offerings are, to the extent known, not using current, standardized approaches, and have not been independently validated.
+Here, it will be needed to provide the market with means to validate those proprietary tools in terms of their prediction accuracy for different Key Performance Indicators such as buffer behaviour and/or QoE/MOS predictions.
+Also, the ever-changing nature of OTT services may require the development of a framework to continuously adapt standardized models to the current needs of the market in a more rapid fashion.
+To address this aspect, the Question will work on approaches for non-intrusive assessment of encrypted video, in collaboration with QM/12.

 Further work items will be addressing extensions of the P.1203 and P.1204 framework towards High Dynamic Range and Wide Color Gamut, as well as work on IP-based 360° video quality assessment.